Garry Reed combined a professional technical writing career and a passion for all things libertarian to become The Libertarian Opinionizer.

 Facebook, Google, Instagram, Twitter, YouTube, and other big tech tyrants are just cogs in the Government-Corporatist Complex.
 Neither is free of the other so both will do as the other demands or wants.

 When Facebook bans certain “anti-left hate speech” or promotes “anti-right fake news” they are doing the bidding of whichever government ruling class is in power at the time.
-The result is succinctly summarized in this long run-on headline on Vox.com about the legal “settlement” between Facebook and government in July of this year:
+The result is succinctly summarized in this long run-on headline on vox.com about the legal “settlement” between Facebook and government:

 Facebook will pay the US government a $5 billion fine for privacy failures—but it won’t have to change the way it does business